KIA Oval – Home of Surrey Cricket Ground

 Later the ground became a home from home for the all-conquering West Indies teams of the 1970s and 1980s, with Michael Holding taking 8/92 in 1976 and Sir Vivian Richards hitting 291 in the same match.

-In more recent times The Oval hosted the finale of the 2005 Ashes – for many the greatest series ever played – and once again staged England Ashes victories in 2009 and 2013.
+In more recent times, The Oval hosted the finale of the 2005 Ashes – for many the most remarkable series ever played – and again staged England Ashes victories in 2009 and 2013.

 Away from cricket, some say The Oval is where English team sport was founded.

-The facilities are very impressive with a new 6,300 capacity stand development completing the ground modernisation, replacing the Peter May and Lock Stand and raising capacity to 25,300.
+The facilities are impressive, with a new 6,300 capacity stand development completing the ground modernisation, replacing the Peter May and Lock Stand, and raising capacity to 25,300.